Beakerboy/MS-CFB/README.md

 ```
 To run the program
 ```
-python ole_file.py [-h] [-v {3,4}] [-o OUTPUT] [-X EXTRA] directory positional arguments: directory             The directory that contains your files.
+python ole_file.py [-h] [-c] [-l] [-x] [-v {3,4}]
+                   [-f FILE] [-X EXTRA]
+                   [directory]

-optional arguments:
+positional arguments:
+  directory             The input or output directory.

+options:
+  -h, --help            show this help message and
+                        exit
+  -c, --create          Create an OLE file from a
+                        directory.
+  -l, --list            Display metadata on the OLE
+                        file and list the files that
+                        it contains.
-  -h, --help            show this help message and exit -c, --create          Create an OLE container from a directory -x, --extract         Extract files from an OLE container -l, --list            List the contents and information about the OLE container.
+  -x, --extract         Extract files from an OLE file
+                        to a directory.
   -v {3,4}, --version {3,4}
                         The OLE version to use.
-  -f FILE, --file FILE
+  -f FILE, --file FILE  The input or output bin file
-                        The OLE file name.
+                        name
   -X EXTRA, --extra EXTRA
-                        Path to exta directory settings yml file.
+                        Path to exta settings yml
+                        file.

 examples:
   python -m ms_cfb -c -f vbaProject.bin -v 3 -X info.yml ./project